Serious incident reporting guidelines

 - enhance the quality of service and supports to clients/injured workers through monitoring and acting on individual incidents as well as trends identified through the analysis of incident reports

-- ensure the disability services provider continues to meet its legislative and compliance obligations, and
+- ensure the attendant care service provider continues to meet its legislative and compliance obligations, and

 - help mitigate against future incidents.

-The disability services provider must ensure the client’s health and safety needs are attended to immediately, including their mental and physical needs.
+The attendant care service provider must ensure the client’s health and safety needs are attended to immediately, including their mental and physical needs.
 Providers should seek medical assistance when required.

-You must notify the client or injured worker’s family or guardian as soon as possible to explain the incident or allegation and the action being taken to remedy it.
+You must notify the client's or injured worker’s family or guardian as soon as possible to explain the incident or allegation and the action being taken to remedy it.

 The Serious Incident Form must be completed and submitted to the TAC or WorkSafe within 24 hours of the provider becoming aware of a serious incident.

-- Serious incident form is added to the provider's incident register and a copy placed in the client's file
+5. Serious Incident Form is added to the provider's Incident Register and a copy placed in the client's file

-As part of the TAC and WorkSafe’s registration requirements, providers must ensure a copy of the Serious Incident Form is kept in the client/injured worker’s file and they maintain an up-to-date Incident Register.
+As part of the TAC and WorkSafe Victoria’s registration requirements, providers must ensure a copy of the Serious Incident Form is kept in the client/injured worker’s file and they maintain an up-to-date Incident Register.

 The Serious Incident Form provides a list of incident or allegation types.
 When choosing an incident type, please choose the incident type that best describes the circumstance of the incident or allegation.

-- Absent/missing client: Where a client is absent and there are concerns for their safety and welfare or that of others.
-Abuse: Neglect or exploitation of any kind.
-Types of abuse include, but are not limited to, financial, physical, psychological / emotional and sexual.
+- Absent / missing client: Where a client is absent and there are concerns for their safety and welfare or that of others.

-- Breach of privacy/confidentiality matters: The inappropriate disclosure of confidential client information.
-Community concern: Incidents that involve or impact upon clients which cause community concern.
+- Breach of privacy / confidentiality: The inappropriate disclosure of confidential client information.

 - Death – client: The death of a client during service delivery.